-- 1. Portable Fuel Tank Pour the required amount of gasoline stabilizer and Quickleen (follow instructions on containers) into fuel tank.
-Tip fuel tank back and forth to mix stabilizer and Quickleen with the fuel. - 2.
-Permanently Installed Fuel Tank Pour the required amount of gasoline stabilizer and Quickleen (follow instructions on containers) into a separate container and mix with approximately 1 liter (1 quart) of gasoline.
-Pour this mixture into fuel tank. - 3.
-Pull the drain hose off the right side fitting.
-Hold open end of the hose over a container. - 4.
-Loosen drain screw and drain the fuel filter chamber.
+- Portable Fuel Tank Pour the required amount of Fuel System Treatment and Stabilizer (follow instructions on container) into fuel tank.
+Tip fuel tank back and forth to mix stabilizer with the fuel. - Permanently Installed Fuel Tank Pour the required amount of Fuel System Treatment and Stabilizer (follow instructions on container) into a separate container and mix with approximately one liter (one quart) of gasoline.
+Pour this mixture into fuel tank.